Psychology

 How to apply

-The studentship is supported for three to four years depending upon the pathway (+3 or 1+3) and includes full home tuition fees plus a stipend which is currently £19,237 per annum (2024/2025 rate).
-There are limited number of places for international students.
+The studentship is supported for three to four years depending upon the pathway and includes full home tuition fees plus a stipend which is currently £20,780 per annum 2025/2026 rate (2026/27 rate TBC).
+There are a limited number of places for international students.

 Eligibility